Chapter 5: Seeding

 • Steep slopes can be ripped with a wide-track dozer.

-• Work the site perpendicular to the slope to interrupt water flow.
+• Using a dozer, create grooves perpendicular to the slope to interrupt water flow.

 Heavily Compacted Soils

-• Try to work the site to a depth of three inches.
+• Try to till the site to a depth of three inches.

-• Some sites may need to be worked with long bulldozer tines.
+• Some sites may need to be worked with long bulldozer tines (a ripper attachment on a bulldozer) to break up compacted soil that is too dense for standard bulldozer blades.

 —Joe Kooiker, Story County, 2024